mdn/curriculum/curriculum/2-core/1-standards-and-semantics/2-3-lists.md

 Learning outcomes:

-- The HTML structure for the three types of list — unordered, ordered, and description
+- The HTML structure for the three types of lists — unordered, ordered, and description

-  - Understand that description lists are less commonly-used than the other two types, with use cases mainly in areas such as academia and documentation.
+  - Understand that description lists are less commonly used than the other two types, with use cases mainly in areas such as academia and documentation.

 - The correct usage for each list type